QwikDev/qwik/src/core/component/q-component.md

 Side note: You can also declare regular (standard JSX) components that will have standard synchronous behavior.

 `QComponent` is a facade that describes how the component should be used without forcing the implementation of the component to be eagerly loaded.
-The definition of `QComponent` the definition consists of:
+The definition consists of:

 - Component definition (`qComponent`) a description of the public (props) and private (state) interface of a component.
 - a set of life-cycle hooks. (`onRender` is the only required hook).